apache/pulsar/site2/docs/administration-dashboard.md

 The dashboard is a data collector that polls stats from all the brokers in a Pulsar instance (across multiple clusters) and stores all the information in a [PostgreSQL](https://www.postgresql.org/) database.

-You can use a [Django](https://www.djangoproject.com) web app to render the collected data.
+You can use the [Django](https://www.djangoproject.com) web app to render the collected data.

 ## Install